Principled Federated Random Forests for Heterogeneous Data: Federated CART

-Given the candidate set from \Cref{subsec:candidate_splits}, the remaining step is to evaluate the impurity reduction \eqref{eq:impurity_reduction} for each candidate split $(j,t)$ without exchanging raw data subsets.
-Our main evaluation rule is based on a novel observation: standard CART impurities admit \emph{additive sufficient statistics} that can be aggregated across clients to recover the centralized impurity exactly.
+Given the candidate set $\mathcal T_\mathrm{fed}$ obtained in \Cref{subsec:candidate_splits}, the remaining task is to evaluate the impurity reduction \eqref{eq:impurity_reduction} for each candidate split $(j,t)$ without exchanging raw data.
+We first describe \emph{AvgImp}, a natural evaluation rule for the homogeneous setting, and then introduce our main approach for the general heterogeneous setting.

-\textbf{Exact centralized evaluation via additive summaries.} For standard CART criteria, there exists a deterministic map $\Psi$ and per-client summaries $\mathbf s_{\nu,k}$ such that the pooled impurity reduction can be written as